 - 10 Tips to Talking to Your Spouse About Your Sex Life

-- 10 Tips to Having that Difficult Conversation You've Been Putting Off (coming soon)
+- How to Have that Conversation You've Been Putting Off

 And please see my book 9 Thoughts That Can Change Your Marriage, with lots on having difficult conversations and resolving conflict!